renishkhunt/node-simplecrawler/README.markdown

 *	`crawler.urlEncoding` -
 	Set this to `iso8859` to trigger URIjs' re-encoding of iso8859 URLs to unicode.
 	Defaults to `unicode`.
+*	`crawler.maxSameRedirects` -
+	Define the max redirects the crawler should follow to the same page.
+	Defaults to 0 (we don't follow redirects to the same page).

 #### Excluding certain resources from downloading